oVirt/ovirt-site/source/release/4.3.4/index.html.md

 use `includepkgs` and add only those you need avoiding to override packages from other repos.

-## Known Issues
-- oVirt Node and oVirt Engine Appliance are not available for Fedora 28 due to a bug in Lorax which has not yet been fixed in Fedora 28 (https://github.com/weldr/lorax/pull/612).

 ## What's New in 4.3.4?

+Release has been updated on June 14th providing ovirt-ansible-vm-infra 1.1.6 fixing metrics deployment with Ansible 2.8.

 ### Enhancements

 #### VDSM JSON-RPC Java

- - [BZ 1689702](https://bugzilla.redhat.com/1689702) <b>GC overhead limit exceeded due to org.ovirt.vdsm.jsonrpc.client.events.SubscriptionHolder</b><br>A new config variable 'EventPurgeTimeoutInHours' has been added with a default value of 3.
-This determines the number of hours an event can stay on the queue before being cleaned up.
+ - [BZ 1689702](https://bugzilla.redhat.com/1689702) <b>GC overhead limit exceeded due to org.ovirt.vdsm.jsonrpc.client.events.SubscriptionHolder</b><br>A new configuration variable 'EventPurgeTimeoutInHours' has been added to set the number of hours an event can stay in the queue before being cleaned up.
 The variable can be modified using engine-config.
+The initial default value is 3 hours.

 #### oVirt Provider OVN